Flamenco/stackeditpro/Grav Connector.md

 You will need to install and configure our *StackEditPro Connector* on your Grav site.
 The connector is available from Grav's Plugin Repository.
 * Install the `StackEditPro Connector plugin`.
 	* Set an access key in the `StackEditPro Connector` settings.
-* Configure `CORS plugin` (This is installed by default when installing StackEditPro Connector plugin).
+* Configure the `Grav CORS plugin` (This is installed as a dependency when installing the StackEditPro Connector plugin).
 	* Enable *allow-method* for at least `GET` and `POST`.
 	* Enable *allow-header* for at least `content-type`and `x-stackeditpro-api-key`.
 	* Enable *Manage Preflight Requests*